krishang118/ROAM-Heuristic-Implementation/README.md

-# ROAM Heuristic Implementation (Strategic Social Network)
+# ROAM Heuristic Implementation (Strategic Social Networks)

 This repository contains a from-scratch implementation of the ROAM (Remove One, Add Many) heuristic for a 'strategic social network', based on the 2017 research paper: